-On October 23, 2023, Siskinds Desmeules filed for the Plaintiffs Julie Fortier and Miguel Charlebois an application for authorization to institute a class action against Glencore Corporation Canada and the Government of Quebec for damages caused to residents of the City of Rouyn-Noranda as a result of the release of toxic and carcinogenic contaminants (including arsenic, lead, cadmium and sulphur) into the atmosphere by the Horne smelter.
+On October 23, 2023, Siskinds Desmeules filed on behalf of the Plaintiffs Julie Fortier and Miguel Charlebois, an application for authorization to institute a class action against Glencore Corporation Canada and the Government of Quebec.
+The class action seeks damages for residents of the City of Rouyn-Noranda as a result of the release of toxic and/or carcinogenic contaminants (including arsenic, lead, cadmium and sulphur) into the atmosphere by the Horne smelter.

-The Plaintiffs seek compensation for the members of the following proposed class:
+The Plaintiffs are authorized to seek compensation for the members of the following class:

 Subgroup 1:

-All persons who have lived in the QND (Quartier Notre-Dame)* of the City of Rouyn-Noranda, at any time since January 1, 1991, and who have suffered or are still suffering harm as a result of the emission of toxic and carcinogenic contaminants from the Horne smelter.
+All natural persons who have lived within 10km radius of the Horne smelter, at any time since October 23, 2020, and who have suffered or are still suffering fear, anxiety, stress, anger, guilt, or any other similar harm as a result of the emission of toxic and/or carcinogenic contaminants from the Horne smelter.

 Subgroup 2:

-All persons who have lived within the urbanization perimeter of the City of Rouyn-Noranda (excluding the QND (Quartier Notre-Dame)), at any time since January 1, 1991, and who have suffered or are still suffering harm** as a result of the emission of toxic and carcinogenic contaminants from the Horne smelter.
+All natural persons who have lived within a 10km radius of the Horne smelter, at any time since October 23, 2020, and who have suffered or are still suffering a financial loss* and or trouble and inconveniences as a result of the emission of toxic and/or carcinogenic contaminants from the Horne smelter.

-In addition to compensation, the Plaintiffs are seeking an order enjoining Glencore Canada Corporation to reduce all emissions of contaminants from the Horne smelter to the maximum concentrations established by current regulatory standards adopted under the Environment Quality Act, and cease harming the life, health, safety, and comfort of class members, causing damages, or otherwise adversely affecting the quality of the environment and property.
+In addition to financial compensation, the Plaintiffs are authorized to seek the award of punitive damages as well as an order enjoining Glencore Canada Corporation to reduce all emissions of contaminants from the Horne smelter to the maximum concentrations established by current regulatory standards adopted under the Environment Quality Act.

-You think you are part of this class action?
+You think you are part of the Horne smelter class action?

 Still have questions?